Game developers and designers have always been experts in User Onboarding and we didn’t even realize it!

 One of the most important lessons we can take from Video Games is: you can only learn by playing it.
 Game developers provide users the opportunity to practice basic movements in a first experience.

 They can introduce it through a tutorial, where the user is guided step by step while playing a match, taking as example successful games like Overwatch, League of Legends and the mobile game Clash Royale.
-Some games introduce tutorials automatically when they recognize a first time user, and others just have this option available and it’s up to the user decide if he/she wants to take it.
+Some games introduce tutorials automatically when they recognize a first time user, and others just have this option available and it’s up to the user to decide if he/she wants to take it.

 Another great strategy is to create a basic level that is perfectly designed for the player to try off control buttons and get to know the game, like the case of Super Mario Bros.
 To guide interactively is an easy and effective way to onboard new users because they are learning and having fun at the same time.
 (Click to tweet)